-When an individual starts skipping rope, they tend to use their legs, glutes, hip flexors, arms, core and shoulders.
-They are able to activate muscular & nervous systems and also elevate the heart rate.
+When an individual starts skipping rope, they tend to use their legs, glutes, hip flexors, arms, core, and shoulders.
+They can activate muscular & nervous systems and elevate the heart rate.
 Skipping benefits include cardio too.
-When you start utilizing all the three systems you will be able to burn lots of calories.
+When you start utilizing all three systems, you can burn lots of calories.

-- Your breathing efficiency will be improved and you can skip for longer without feeling out of breadth.
+- Your breathing efficiency will be improved, and you can skip for longer without feeling out of breadth.

 - And you will get a lovely glow on your face after you finish skipping for sometime

-Full body workout
+9. Full body workout

 How much skipping should a beginner do?